-These are similar to the kinds of materials you would submit in a full, formal grant proposal, but offering them in a condensed version enables the foundation to quickly make a decision about startup funding.
-If interested in your mission, the foundation will likely then request that you submit a full proposal for funding.
+Offering key materials in a condensed version enables the foundation to quickly make a decision about startup funding and, if interested in your mission, the foundation will likely request that you submit a formal proposal for funding.

 Check out our grant proposal template for more guidance on how to present a case of support to a funding body.
-Identifying grant-giving private foundations that specifically provide startup grants to new nonprofits can be a trial-and-error process, but the effort could pay off immensely.
+Identifying private grant-giving foundations that specifically provide startup funding for new nonprofits can be a trial-and-error process, but the effort could pay off immensely.

 Federally funded programs are another major source of initial support for new nonprofit organizations, and the first place to look for these federal grant resources is the comprehensive database at grants.gov.

-Two of the largest and most active grant-giving federal bodies are national endowments devoted specifically to supporting nonprofit projects.
-They are:
+Two of the largest, most active grant-giving federal bodies are national endowments devoted specifically to supporting nonprofit projects.
+These are:

 Even if your organization is starting very small, these federal endowments can be great places to start your research.
-As hubs of the country’s nonprofit network, they’re excellent resources for learning more about grants and grant resources, especially in conjunction with the federal grant database above.
+As hubs of the country’s nonprofit network, they’re excellent resources for learning more about grants, especially in conjunction with the federal grant database above.

 Always explore your grant options when seeking initial funding.
 At the federal level, this support will typically need to be connected with a specific programming proposal, but more general startup grants and support are certainly available if you search for them.

 Either way, it’s usually a smart idea to have specific programming plans in mind even at the earliest stages of your nonprofit’s development.
-And as noted above, it’s smart to have the groundwork laid for how you’ll continue to receive support down the line.
+As noted above, it’s smart to have the groundwork laid for receiving support via a full set of online fundraising tools down the line.
+This way, you’ll have everything you need to begin growing your footprint in the community!